Last Updated: August 2025

 PAPER PRESENTATIONS

-2023 “Simone Weil and Climate Activism” at The Worldly Weil Workshop, Washington University, St. Louis, May 30- June 1.
+“Simone Weil and Climate Activism” at The Worldly Weil Workshop, Washington University, St. Louis, May 30- June 1, 2023.
+Full funding for travel and accommodations from the John Danforth Centre for Religion and Politics.

-“The Relational Self: Simone Weil, Plato, and Decreation as Community Building Selfhood” at Society for Existential and Phenomenological Theory and Culture Conference, York University, May 29-31, 2023.
+“The Relational Self: Simone Weil, Plato, and Decreation as Community Building Selfhood” at Society for Existential and Phenomenological Theory and Culture Conference, York University.
 Full paper accepted through blind review.
 Unable to attend due to schedule conflict with Worldly Weil Workshop.

 “Weilian Ethics and Environmental Racism” at The American Weil Society annual conference, Colorado University, Boulder, April 14-16, 2023.
 Attended virtually.